nus-cs2103-AY2223S2/tp/docs/team/huanghao1998.md

 * **New Feature**: `remove` command
     * What it does: Allows users to remove specific field value based on the input command.
-    * Justification: `to be added soon`
+    * Justification: Users are able to remove any field value of the contact information.
     * Highlights: `to be added soon`
     * Credits: *{`to be added soon`}*

 * **New Feature**: `view` command
   * What it does: Allows users to view a specific contact detail.
-  * Justification: `to be added soon`
+  * Justification: Users are able to view detailed information of a contact by `view` command or click on the contact card.
   * Highlights: `to be added soon`
   * Credits: *{`to be added soon`}*

 * **New Feature**: `clearpj` command
-    * What it does: Allows users to view a specific contact detail.
+    * What it does: Allows users to clear off all the project in the project list
     * Justification: `to be added soon`
     * Highlights: `to be added soon`
     * Credits: *{`to be added soon`}*